msizafrans/Operationalizing-a-Coworking-Space-Microservice/README.md

 - Create a service and deployment using Kubernetes configuration files to deploy the application
 - Check AWS CloudWatch for application logs

-### Deploying a Business Analysts API as a Microservice to Kubernetes using AWS:
+### Deploying an Analytics API as a Microservice to Kubernetes using AWS:

 1. Set up a build pipeline using AWS CodeBuild, attaching the necessary ECR role permissions to enable the build job to successfully push the Docker image to a registry.
 The pipeline is triggered by a webhook event when a "pull_request_merged" action occurs in the specified GitHub repository.